Travelling to Canada: step by step

 Find everything you need to know about life as an international student at UBC's Vancouver campus.

-Learn more about the impact of COVID-19 on immigration and health insurance for international students.
+Read the latest updates about on immigration and health insurance for international students.

-This information is accurate as of January 18, 2021, and is subject to change.
-Follow the latest updates on travel restrictions due to COVID-19.
-See also CBSA's updates on travel for non-Canadians.
+This information is accurate as of Tue, Jul 11, 2023, and is subject to change.
+Follow the latest updates for any travel restrictions due to COVID-19.